mrocklin/blog/_posts/work/2015-02-13-Towards-OOC-Slicing-and-Stacking.md

 <a href="{{ BASE_PATH }}/images/day-vs-night.png">
     <img src="{{ BASE_PATH }}/images/day-vs-night.png" width="100%"></a>

-Even though this looks and feels like NumPy were able to complete these operations in a very small amount of space.
-If these operations were computationally intense (they aren't) then we also would have benefitted from multiple cores.
+Even though this looks and feels like NumPy we're actually operating off of disk using blocked algorithms.
+We execute these operations using only a small amount of memory.
+If these operations were computationally intense (they aren't) then we also would also benefit from multiple cores.

 What just happened